Frequently Asked Questions by Parents

 Dirty laundry is collected from the rooms, washed, ironed and returned to the rooms throughout the camp.

-Our staff with label your laundry on the day of your arrival.
+Our staff with label your child’s laundry on the day of your arrival.

 How is pocket money given to my child?

-The suggested amount of pocket money is included in the invoice sent to you after registration.
+The suggested amount of pocket money is included in the invoice sent to you.
 Children will be able to withdraw small sums of pocket money, 2 or 3 times per week, from the person in charge.
 This pocket money will be primarily used to buy some snacks.
 However, there is no credit card payment system on campus.

 Any remaining balance of pocket money is given to the child upon departure.